sendgrid/docs/source/Integrate/Tutorials/WordPress/subscription_widget.md

 5. Navigate to **Settings**, select **SendGrid Settings**, and enter your SendGrid credentials.

 {% anchor h3 %}
-Manually Install the SendGrid Plugin by Uploading the SendGrid Plugin .ZIP File
+Manually Install the SendGrid Plugin by Uploading the SendGrid Plugin ZIP File
 {% endanchor %}

 1. Upload the WordPress SendGrid Plugin to the **/wp-contents/plugins/** folder.